IntelligentControlSystems/bayesopt4ros/README.md

 In case you find our package helpful and want to contribute, please either raise an issue or directly make a pull request.

+- We follow the [NumPy convention](https://numpydoc.readthedocs.io/en/latest/format.html) for docstrings

 ### ToDo List

 These are some issues that need to be addressed for the first release of the package.